Rosetta Lawson

-Rosetta Lawson (née Coakley, born c.
+Rosetta Evelyn Lawson (née Coakley, born c.
 1857, died April 19, 1936) was an American temperance activist, educator, and suffragette.
 She was, with her husband, educator and activist Jesse Lawson, a co-founder of Frelinghuysen University, where she taught anatomy and physiology.
 She served for 30 years as a national organizer for the Woman's Christian Temperance Union.
 Lawson organized the first Congress of Colored Women in the United States, and was elected to the executive committee of the National Association of Colored Women's Clubs.

 Family and education

 Lawson was born c.
 1857 in King George County, Virginia, to a free Black mother and an enslaved father.
 By her second year, her father had fled to freedom, and in 1862, when she was five, her mother brought her to Washington, D.C., where slavery was already abolished.
 She attended public schools, and in her third year of high school she became the assistant to the principal of her former grammar school.
 In 1873 she began working for the office of the superintendent, and continued working in the Washington, D.C., public school system until 1885.

 While working for the Washington, D.C., public schools, she continued her studies and became interested in the Chautauqua movement, a social movement promoting adult education and morally sound entertainment.
 In 1880 she began coursework, and in 1884 she graduated from the Chautauqua Institution, receiving her diploma from John H. Vincent for completing the Chautauqua literary and scientific circuit.
 Lawson went on to earn a degree in chiropractic science from Frelinghuysen University.

 She married Jesse Lawson, a lawyer, educator, and activist, in 1884.
 He was born May 8, 1856, in Nanjemoy, Maryland, and attended Howard University.
 Together, they had a daughter and three sons.
 Jesse died on November 8, 1927.